 Tip 2: Black Friday “SALE” signs can be very naughty

 They’re alluring, inviting, and for many of us, completely irresistible.
 And while sales are, in theory, supposed to save you money — often they have the opposite effect.
 In fact, people who participate in holiday sales expecting to save money actually end up spending 50 percent more than they originally planned.
 Sales are still a great way to save.
 But this Black Friday, just make sure you stay true to your plan.
 And resist the temptation to throw some extra things in your cart just because they look like a “good deal.”
 Often, they’re not.

 Know what can make your holidays even sweeter?
 How about knowing that you’re more in control of your finances than ever?
 One in three Americans overspend during the holidays.
 But not you.
 Not this year.
 Because now you know that planning what you will buy is less effective than setting a strict spending budget.
-So this Black Friday, plan your holiday budget around your spending and not your purchases.
+So this year, keep this Black Friday tip in mind: Plan your holiday budget around your spending and not your purchases.